 Inert sand/Play Sands are not a natural replica for a leopard gecko's natural habitat and best used as a soil component.
 They reside in scrub desert and arid grassland, not deep loose sand deserts.
 Ecologically, these dune deserts are quite rare and contain highly specialized wildlife, so think Nevada, not Sahara as a general impression.

 Eco Earth/Coco Fiber was marked to be kept moist and used for humid habitats.
-Dry, it is a dusty and fibrous substance that tends to stick to any moist surfaces and can get stuck in eyes.
-Like sand, this should be used as an organic material amendment in creating soil mixes imo, not a dry solo substrate.
-This is ground coconut shell, this is not a natural complete soil, but can be used as an organic matter element in soil mixes.
+Dry, it is a dusty and fibrous substance that tends to stick to any moist surfaces and can get stuck in eyes and cause respiratory issues.
+Like sand, this should be used as an organic material amendment in creating soil mixes, not a dry solo substrate.
+This is ground coconut shell, this is not a natural complete soil.

-Paper towels are changed regularly in order to keep an environment well cleaned of waste and bacteria and is an easy floor covering for upkeep and quarantine situations.
-Dig boxes, wood, and other enrichments can all be present in a set up even when using paper towels.
+Paper towels must be changed regularly in order to keep an environment well cleaned of waste and bacteria and is an easy floor covering for upkeep and quarantine situations.
+Dig boxes, wood climbing structures, and other enrichments can all be provided in a set up even when using paper towels.

 Ceramic/stone/slate Tiles make an excellent attractive option.
 6x6" tiles fit fairly well in a 20 gallon long standard aquarium with no cutting required.
 Choose tiles with some texture to them, not slick surfaces, to help your gecko grip when walking or scurrying.
 I suggest getting an extra tile or two so you can always spot clean.

 Naturalistic/Bioactive Notes: Both naturalistic and bioactive set ups should be considered a more advanced technique.
-This isn't to imply that it is extremely difficult, but a person wanting to do this should invest time in researching from various sources and should be someone who has already spent plenty of time keeping up with more standard routines so they know that they can keep all of their parameters perfect long term.
-In my opinion, if you're opposed to 'sterile' substrates, then your goal should be to provide something as close to their native environment and create a well compacting soil, not a single substance substrate.
+This isn't to imply that it is extremely difficult, but a person wanting to do this should invest time in researching from various sources and should, ideally, be someone who has already spent plenty of time keeping up with more standard routines so they know that they can keep all of their parameters perfect long term.

-Note: There are several facebook groups that are geared towards this information, and I highly suggest joining them to gain from their experience if you're determined to go this route.
-The Bioactive Leopard Gecko is a group specifically geared to natural set ups for leos.
+There are several facebook groups that are geared towards this information, and I highly suggest joining them to gain from their experience if you're determined to go this route.
+The Bioactive Leopard Gecko is a group specifically geared to natural set ups for leos, and a good place to start for information.